Joe Biden Appears To Accidentally Announce He’s Running For President

 If Biden indeed runs, that will come as no surprise given that the former vice president has already indicated that he is aiming for the White House.

-His claims of having the “most progressive” record of anybody running for president are at the very least dubious, however.
+His claims of having the “most progressive” record of anybody running for president are, at the very least, dubious.
 Biden will, if he enters the race, be one of the most conservative Democrats running, if not the most conservative.

 He's made a career in government helping corporations become more powerful https://t.co/yam7bCTW45